Mongrel: Health

 The theory of hybrid vigor suggests that as a group, dogs of varied ancestry will be generally healthier than their purebred counterparts.
 In purebred dogs, intentionally breeding dogs of very similar appearance over several generations produces animals that carry many of the same alleles, some of which are detrimental.
 If the founding population for the breed was small, then the genetic diversity of that particular breed may be small for quite some time.

 When humans select certain dogs for new breeds, they artificially isolate that group of genes and cause more copies of that gene to be made than might have otherwise occurred in nature.
 The population is initially more fragile because of the lack of genetic diversity.
-If the dog breed is popular, and the line continues, over hundreds of years diversity increase due to mutations and occasional out-breeding.
+If the dog breed is popular, and the line continues, over hundreds of years diversity increases due to mutations and occasional out-breeding.
 This is why some of the very old breeds are more stable.
 One issue is when certain traits found in the breed standard are associated with genetic disorders.
 The artificial selective force favors the duplication of the genetic disorder because it comes with a desired physical trait.
 The genetic health of hybrids tends to be higher.
 Healthy traits have been lost in many purebred dog lines because many breeders of showdogs are more interested in conformation – the physical attributes of the dogs in relation to the breed standard – than in the health and working temperament for which the dog was originally bred.

 Populations are vulnerable when the dogs bred are closely related.
 Inbreeding among purebreds has exposed various genetic health problems not always readily apparent in less uniform populations.
 Mixed-breed dogs are more genetically diverse due to the more haphazard nature of their parents' mating.
 The offspring of such matings might be less likely to express certain genetic disorders because there might be a decreased chance that both parents carry the same detrimental recessive alleles, but some deleterious recessives occur across many seemingly unrelated breeds, and therefore merely mixing breeds is no guarantee of genetic health.
 When two poor specimens are bred, the offspring could inherit the worst traits of both parents.
 This is commonly seen in dogs that came from puppy mills.